-The word “Purgatory” is not found in the Bible.
-It is a Catholic teaching.
-According to the Catholic Encyclopedia, Purgatory is “a place or condition of temporal punishment for those who, departing this life in God’s grace, are not entirely free from venial faults, or have not fully paid the satisfaction due to their transgressions.”
-In other words, Purgatory is a place that a Christian’s soul goes to after death to be cleansed of the sins that had not been fully cleansed during life.
+The word Purgatory (medieval Latin: purgatorium) is not found in the Bible but comes from a Roman Catholic doctrine.
+According to the the Catholic Encyclopedia, Purgatory is “a place or condition of temporal punishment for those who, departing this life in God’s grace, are not entirely free from venial sins, or have not fully paid the satisfaction due to their transgressions.”
+This doctrine was defined in the Second Council of Lyon (1274), the Council of Florence (1438–1445), and the Council of Trent (1545–63).

-When Jesus died on the cross, He said “It is finished” (John 19:30).
-He completed the work of our redemption and now He serves as our high priest in heaven (Hebrews 4:14-16).
+Christ was crucified to atone for all the sins of humanity (Romans 5:8).
+When He died on the cross, He said, “It is finished” (John 19:30).
+He completed the work of man’s redemption and now He serves as the High Priest in the heavenly sanctuary (Hebrews 4:14-16).
 Paul says in Hebrews 10:14, “By one sacrifice he has made perfect for ever those who are being made holy.”
-Hence, those who believe in Christ are “made perfect” forever; no further “purging” is necessary.
-“Therefore, there is now no condemnation for those who are in Christ Jesus” (Romans 8:1).

-Jesus took care of “purging” our sins by His work of salvation at the cross.
+Christ took care of “purging” man’s sins by His redemptive work at the cross.
 Hebrews 1:3 affirms, “After he had provided purification for sins, he sat down at the right hand of the Majesty in heaven.”
-Because of Jesus’ sacrifice, believers are cleansed, declared righteous, forgiven, redeemed, reconciled, and sanctified.
-Thus, Jesus work of salvation was perfect on our behalf.
+Because of Christ’s sacrifice, believers are cleansed, declared righteous, forgiven, redeemed, reconciled, and sanctified.
+Thus, His work of salvation was perfect on man’s behalf.
+Hence, those who believe in Him are “made perfect” forever; no further “purging” is necessary.
+“Therefore, there is now no condemnation for those who are in Christ Jesus” (Romans 8:1).

 In His service,